 The challenge is 4 weeks long and you can choose to commence on the12th of February and finish on the 12th of march or commence on the 19th of February and finish on the 16th of March 2018

 Whether you want to start your own business, or just gain valuable skills to boost your CV, there’s never been a better time to get involved!

 Many of the most successful people in business today started out as teenage entrepreneurs.

 Jamal Edwards was a teenager when he decided to launch youth broadcasting and production film SB.TV, Fraser Doherty was 14 when he started SuperJam.
 Richard Branson was 16 years old when he had his first business success.

-Getting you involved in enterprise makes your learning relevant and can:
+Getting involved in enterprise can:

 - further develop your confidence